silvanatrabalon/learning/public/guides/javascript-en.md

   .then(values => console.log(values)); // [42, 'hello', true]
 ```

-**Use Cases:** Loading multiple resources simultaneously, parallel API calls where all data is required, batch operations.
+**Description:** Loading multiple resources simultaneously, parallel API calls where all data is required, batch operations.
 ## Promise.allSettled
-**Description:** Waits for all promises to complete (either resolve or reject) and returns an array of results with status and value/reason for each promise.
+**Description:** Runs multiple promises and returns the results of all, regardless of whether they resolved or rejected.

 **Example:**
 ```javascript